States Move to Protect Legendary Band Names

 And I'm Robert Siegel.
 Check the listings for your local theater or club and you might find some legendary names from rock and roll and soul music.
 The Platters, the Coasters, the Drifters and the Supremes are all currently on tour.
 In some cases these groups include one original member, in others the musicians weren't even born when these groups had their original hits.
 Well now consumer advocates and musicians rights groups are pushing states to pass legislation that would prevent many of these musicians from performing under those famous names.
 Av Harris of member station WNPR reports on what's known as Truth in Music legislation.

-Mr. TONY WILLIAMS (Lead Singer, The Platters): (singing) Only you can make this world seem right.
+TONY WILLIAMS: (singing) Only you can make this world seem right.

 HARRIS: At the time the group made it's first record the Platters were bass Herb Reed, baritone Paul Robie, tenor David Lynch, alto Zola Taylor and tenor Tony Williams who sang lead.
 Today only Herb Reed and Zola Taylor are still alive.
 Taylor was incapacitated by a stroke four years ago, but Herb Reed is still performing at 78 with a pencil-thin mustache and a twinkle in his eye.
 He's in great physical shape and plays a lot of cruise ships and casinos.
 Though he earns some royalties from the Platters classic recordings, he tours to pay the bills.
 But that job is made harder by what one fan website lists as more than 80 groups performing in the U.S. and Europe under the name the Platters.

 REED: These people who had anything whatsoever to do with the Platters at all.
 What they've done, they destroyed the major markets for the Platters.

 HARRIS: Even back in 1987, Buck Ram, the man who wrote most of the Platter hits and managed the group, told NPR he was concerned that other musicians using that name were as prevalent as worms in a spring garden.